sc-ventures/cloudbreak-documentation/docs/trouble-create-bundle.md

     <pre>cbd create-bundle my-bundle-name</pre>

-    The command collects all Cloudbreak logs, configurations, firewall and ip tables configurations, os type and open ports.
-After collection, all data is automatically anonymized and compressed into a tar.gz archive.
-During the process temporary folders are created and then removed.
-After the process finished, user can find the archive at the location where they issued the command.
+    The command collects all Cloudbreak logs and configurations (such as Cloudbreak configurations, firewall and iptables configurations, os type, and open ports).
+After collection, all data is anonymized and compressed into a tar.gz archive.
+During the bundle creation process temporary folders are created and then removed.

-4. Copy the bundle onto your machine, for example by using the secure copy command (`scp`).
+4. After the process finished, you can find the bundle in the location where you issued the command.
+Copy the bundle onto your machine, for example by using the secure copy command (`scp`).

 5. When filing a support case ticket, attach the bundle to the  ticket.